nethunirajapakse/nethunirajapakse/README.md

 ## About Me

 Final-year IT undergraduate at the **University of Moratuwa** — equal parts engineer and tinkerer.
-I spend my days building full-stack systems and my spare time going down rabbit holes in **LLMs** and **RAG pipelines**.
+I spend my days building full-stack systems and my spare time going down rabbit holes in LLMs and RAG pipelines.

 ---